 Example:

-“I once chose a NoSQL DB over relational for a schema-flexible project.
+"I once chose a NoSQL DB over relational for a schema-flexible project.
 It helped us iterate fast but made joins painful.
-I later added a data sync to a relational store for analytics.” - How do you stay up-to-date with new tools and frameworks?
+I later added a data sync to a relational store for analytics." - 11

 Show curiosity and a learning mindset.